 At initial power on, IPOR monitors the power voltages V{DDD} , V{DDA} , V{CCD} and V{CCA} .
 The trip level is not precise.
-It is set to approximately 1 volt (0.75 V to 1.45 V).
-This is below the lowest specified operating voltage but high enough for the internal circuits to be reset and to hold their reset state.
+It is set to approximately 1 volt, which is below the lowest specified operating voltage but high enough for the internal circuits to be reset and to hold their reset state.
 The monitor generates a reset pulse that is at least 150 ns wide.
 It may be much wider if one or more of the voltages ramps up slowly.
-After boot, the IPOR circuit is disabled and voltage supervision is handed off to the precise low-voltage reset (PRES) circuit.